 - IoT ecosystem for connected products, connected services, product service systems, product service networks, and servitization

 - Reliability-centric, condition-based, and predictive maintenance technologies and capability maturity models

 - Governance models, performance metrics, and technology adoption of field service, customer support, service spare parts, warranty, and service contracts

 - Field service and workforce management approaches to enhance the productivity of field service resources and support geographically diverse operations

 Key Questions Answered

 Our research addresses the following issues that are critical to your success:

 - What are the best practices adopted by leading companies to identify new service revenue opportunities to enhance service life-cycle and customer value and mitigate risk associated with service and product margin erosion or commoditization?

-- How do enterprises adopt new technologies such as IoT, mobility, artificial intelligence, augmented reality, social collaborative tools, and 3D printing in their service operations, and how are they leveraging data analytics to create actionable insights and on-demand recommendations for customers and the service team?
+- How do enterprises adopt new technologies such as IoT, mobility, artificial intelligence, augmented and mixed reality, social collaborative tools, and 3D printing in their service operations, and how are they leveraging data analytics to create actionable insights and on-demand recommendations for customers, partners, and the service team?

 - How can service organizations assess their capabilities' maturity level, and what tools are available to develop a road map for improvement?